 Hello!
-My name is Salman and I am a second year Politics with International Relations student and I will be sharing the broad range of activities that you can engage in as a student at the University of York.
+My name is Salman and I am a second year Politics with International Relations student.
+In this blog, I will share the broad range of activities that you can engage with as a student at the University of York.

 With a subject that is never settled, it is always an exciting time to be studying Politics, whether it’s the evolving relationships with the European Union or the economic transformation of the BRICS countries.
-Another significant attraction for me was the vibrant political scene offered at York, with numerous guest speakers attending to discuss their research or events organised by the York Politics Society bringing in numerous MPs for wide and open conversations.
+Another significant attraction for me was the vibrant political scene offered at York.
+Numerous guest speakers attend to discuss their research and the York Politics Society organise events bringing in numerous MPs for wide and open conversations.

-Seminars are one of my favourite components of my course, where we are typically assigned readings to expand on the topics discussed in the lecture but these always are allowed to be student led.
+Seminars are one of my favourite components of my course.
+We are typically assigned readings to expand on the topics discussed in the lecture but these are always allowed to be student led.
 If debate arises (which I assure you is always the case!) then the seminar tutors are always happy to let that occur and often jump in as well which makes for a great way to learn.
-I have found this a great way to understand the variety of opinions that exist and better comprehend the importance of considering all the viewpoints on a particular topic, no matter how contentious.
-Just last week we had a very heated discussion surrounding austerity and it definitely had led to many students reconsidering the standpoint on the issue on the basis of personal experiences.
+I have found that this a great way to understand the variety of opinions that exist, and better comprehend the importance of considering all the viewpoints on a particular topic, no matter how contentious.
+Just last week, we had a very heated discussion surrounding austerity.
+This definitely led to many students reconsidering their standpoint on the issue on the basis of personal experiences.

-The expertise of academic staff is immediately visible across the course, with many of my lecturers publishing research in internationally acclaimed journals and their own books, which always prove useful in getting a better grasp of the subject and staying ahead of all the latest developments in the world.
+The expertise of academic staff is immediately visible across the course.
+Many of my lecturers publish research in internationally acclaimed journals and their own books.
+This always proves useful in getting a better grasp of the subject and staying ahead of all the latest developments in the world.

 As mentioned before, one big interest was the various extra-curricular activities that York has to offer alongside your course through societies and course activities.
-In my first year I joined the Model United Nations at York, which was a great way to understand international relations and diplomatic relations from what I had studied in my degree as well as helping me develop my own research and public speaking skills in the York conference as a delegate of the United Arab Emirates.
+In my first year, I joined the Model United Nations at York.
+This was a great way to understand international relations and diplomatic relations from what I had studied in my degree.
+Plus, it helped me develop my own research and public speaking skills in the York conference as a delegate of the United Arab Emirates.

-Another service that I have found incredibly useful in my time at York so far has been the tailored support provided by the Careers and Placements team, which really assisted me in identifying what kind of career opportunities I would like to pursue.
+Another service that I have found incredibly useful in my time at York so far has been the tailored support provided by the Careers and Placements team.
+They have really assisted me in identifying what kind of career opportunities I would like to pursue.
 In my first year, a public sector careers panel was hosted which I thought my political interests could be suited to.
-Through this I identified an opportunity with the Civil Service which I was able to successfully apply to and have subsequently acted as a campus ambassador.
+Through this, I identified an opportunity with the Civil Service.
+I was able to successfully apply and have subsequently acted as a campus ambassador.

-Being able to look back on that, I have been able to build a substantial network across students and staff because of how widespread the skills and interests that Politics fosters are.
-That’s the other great thing about studying Politics, where you are able to expand your professional and social circles through casual engagements in your own interests like societies and sports, which will always prove useful in later endeavours.
+Looking back on that, I have been able to build a substantial network across students and staff because of how widespread the skills and interests in Politics are.
+That’s the other great thing about studying Politics: you are able to expand your professional and social circles through casual engagements in your own interests like societies and sports, which will always prove useful in later endeavours.